Care Ministries

 In order to make the love of Christ a real presence in the life of each person we reach within our faith community, our ministries:

-- Extends support during the trials of life and celebrate the joys
+• Extends support during the trials of life and celebrates the joys

-- Creates and maintain innovative programs to minister spiritually, emotionally, and physically
+• Creates and maintains innovative programs to minister spiritually, emotionally, and physically